GiovFiordeponti/PlasterSafe/Documentation/Architecture/README.md

 ## Overview
 The main components of *PlasterSafe* can be seen on the image below:
 ![General Overview](images/architecture.jpg)
-As we can see:
+### Cloud Infrastructure
-* The cloud infrastructure is build on [AWS](https://aws.amazon.com/it/console/), in particular we used the following services provided by the platform:
+The cloud infrastructure is build on [AWS](https://aws.amazon.com/it/console/), in particular we used the following services provided by the platform:
   * IoT Core: service that gives us the opportunity to create a broker for each statue,
   * DynamoDb: NoSql database that gives us the opportunity to store data from the statues and the overall application,
   * API Gateway: container that will host Web-APi services for the *mobile appplication*/*web client*.
   * Lambda: platform service that will Also, it will receive data from the *IoTCore MQTT broker*.
   * Cognito: used to give permissions to users to use the system
+### The Board
-* The statues need to be connected to a local *MQTT-SN broker*, which comes with a gateway that sends data to AWS through an MQTT connection.
-* Each statue has board on the support surface.
+The statues need to be connected to a local *MQTT-SN Broker*, which comes with a gateway that sends data to AWS through an MQTT connection.
+If only one board is deployed in the solution, it can also be connected to the gateway through a serial interface to speed-up the communication.
+Each statue has board on the support surface.
 We took as a reference an [STM 32 Nucleo Board](https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html), but any board that has the following characteristics can be used:
   * run an instance of [RIOT-OS](https://github.com/RIOT-OS/RIOT),
   * *MQTT-SN* technology support,
-  * gyroscope, accelerometer and temperature sensors.
+  * accelerometer and temperature sensors.
+In our case, we used an [LSM303DHLC digital sensor](https://www.st.com/en/mems-and-sensors/lsm303dlhc.html) that has both linear accelerometer and termometer.
+### The gateway
 We have implemented three ways of operating the gateway:
-* The STM32 is connected via the serial port with the Gateway;
+* *serial*: the STM32 is connected through a serial port with the Gateway;
     * Mode that comes closest to reality, we connected the board via the serial because we are not in possession of the antennas.
- * The STM32 board is emulated locally and then connects via the Mqtt-SN protocol with the Gateway;
+* *local-mqttsn*: the STM32 board is emulated locally and then connects via the Mqtt-SN protocol with the Gateway;
-    * Mode used to test the system with the Mqtt-sn protocol.
+    * Mode used to test the system with the MQTT-SN Protocol.
- * Every behavior of the statues is emulated by a Python script and then sent to the Cloud;
+* *emulated*: every behavior of the statues is emulated by a Python script and then sent to the Cloud;
     * Mode implemented to carry out cloud connection tests, all data are generated randomly.

-In all three versions, the Gateway works the same way, received the data, processes it and then sends it to the cloud.
+Given this three modes, the Gateway always follows the same approach when the data from a statue (emulated or not) has been received: if one of the measures detected by the  statue is beyond a given threshold, it will be sent to the cloud.
+Also a set of samples is stored for each statue to compute the Signal Magnitude Area of the accelerations.
+Another thread in the background will check whether the statue are communicating properly with the gateway: if some statue stops communicating, an alert message will be sent to the cloud.
+So all the computation is done by the gateway, leaving the cloud the only duty to store the data to DynamoDb.
+### Web Application

-For the user, we have developed a Web App so that it can be run on any device equipped with a browser.
+For the final users, we have developed an HTML5 Web App so that it can be run on any device equipped with a browser.
+After being authenticated throught the Cognito Service, the application will read the data from the topics given by the IoT Core platform through a WebSocket connection.
+It also uses the Notification API to inform whether something happens within the system.
 The application features are simple and intuitive:

-* View the data of each statue in real time;
+* view the status of each statue in real time;

-* Change the tolerance thresholds for each control parameter;
+* change for each statue the tolerance thresholds for the given measures;

-* View and download a timeline of the statues.
+* view and download a timeline of the statues.